ppeble/emissary-ingress.dev/docs/1.13/tutorials/getting-started.md

 Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define $productName$’s desired state.
 The workflow you are going to build uses a simple demo app and the **Mapping CRD**, which is the core resource that you will use with $productName$.
 It lets you route requests by host and URL path from the edge of your cluster to Kubernetes services.

-1. First, apply the YAML for the “Quote of the Moment" service.
+1. First, apply the YAML for the [“Quote of the Moment" service](https://github.com/datawire/quote).

   ```
   kubectl apply -f https://app.getambassador.io/yaml/ambassador-docs/latest/quickstart/qotm.yaml
   ```

   <Alert severity="info">The Service and Deployment are created in the $productName$ namespace.
-You can use <code>kubectl get services,deployments quote --namespace ambassador</code> to see their status.</Alert>
+You can use <code>kubectl get services,deployments quote</code> to see their status.</Alert>

 2. Copy the configuration below and save it to a file called `quote-backend.yaml` so that you can create a Mapping on your cluster.
 This Mapping tells $productName$ to route all traffic inbound to the `/backend/` path to the `quote` Service.